 - Challenging and varied work tasks

-- Chances of a permanent position (e.g. after trainee program)
+- Chances of permanent employment (e.g. after trainee programme)

 - Transparency, trust and respect as company values

 Sustainability, well-known customers and partners, awards such as "Top Employer" or additional material benefits such as a company car and mobile phone were rated as less important.

 Many larger studies come to a similar conclusion: work climate and colleague cohesion are the most important things for Generation Y. In addition, work tasks should be interesting and meaningful, the work-life balance should be right, further training opportunities should be available and the workplace should be secure.

 What can you as an employer learn from these results?
 Generation Y cannot be convinced with empty phrases and entrenched corporate structures.

 If you want to attract qualified millennials, you need an appealing corporate culture and values with which they can identify.
 Many start-ups have already understood this.

 A study on the topic of cultural fit in the IT industry confirms the importance of culture.
 The results show, for example, that 95 per cent of those surveyed are willing to change jobs because of an inappropriate corporate culture.
 70 percent have even changed jobs for this reason.

 If you have not yet defined your company values, you are probably asking yourself "What does my company actually stand for?".
 Thinking about this is the first step in the right direction.